-- 1. That the Budget Policy and Guidelines be approved as the basis for compilation of the 2019/2020 to 2021/2022 Operational and Capital Budgets. - 2.
-That new operations and the expansion of existing operations on the operating budget be motivated to Council before inclusion in the operating budget. - That Council makes provision for an average increase in tariffs for services of not more than the consumer price index as detailed in 8.1.3 above when finalising the 2019/2020 to 2021/2022 Budgets. - 4.
-That the guideline of 6.84% surplus on turnover by the National Treasury MFMA Circular No.91 will be used to determine the increment on electricity charges. - 5.
+- 1. That the Budget Policy and Guidelines be approved as the basis for compilation of the 2025/2026 to 2027/2028 Operational and Capital Budgets. - 2.
+That new operations and the expansion of existing operations on the operating budget be motivated to Council before inclusion in the operating budget. - That Council makes provision for an average increase in tariffs for services of not more than the consumer price index as detailed in 8.1.3 above when finalizing the 2025/2026 to 2027/2028 Budgets. - 4.
+That the guideline of 17.10% surplus on turnover by the cost of study supply will be used to determine the increment on electricity charges. - 5.
 That the refuse removal tariffs are determined in such a way that it results in a budgeted break-even situation. - 6.
-That the proposed targets for the expenditure categories be approved. - 7 That Council takes cognisance of the SALGBC agreement on salary increases and its impact on the remuneration budget. - 8.
-That Departments indicate in their operational plans, their annual and deferred repair and maintenance requirements. - 9.
-That the Director Finance ensures that GRAP is implemented is fully implemented by 30 June 2018. - 10.
-That the Municipal Manager be requested to establish a committee representative from the rural area to consider the process of implementation of assessment rates in the rural areas. - 12.
-That Heads of Departments submit operational plans in line with the budget reform process as part of the budget process for the 2019/2020 financial year. - 13.
+That the proposed targets for the expenditure categories be approved. - 7.
+That Departments indicate in their operational plans, their annual and deferred repair and maintenance requirements. - 8.
+That the Director Finance ensures that GRAP is implemented is fully implemented by 30 June 2025. - That the Municipal Manager be requested to establish a committee representative from the rural area to consider the process of implementation of assessment rates in the rural areas. - 10.
+That Heads of Departments submit operational plans in line with the budget reform process as part of the budget process for the 2025/2026 financial year. - 11.
 That in terms of section 17(1) (e) of the MFMA this policy be reviewed on annual basis and the reviewed policy tabled to Council for approval as part of the budget process.

-OPERATIONAL FLOW OF BUDGET PROCESS FOR 2019/2020 TO 2021/2022
+OPERATIONAL FLOW OF BUDGET PROCESS FOR 2025/2026 TO 2027/2028